IBM/magkit-tools/magkit-tools-t9n/README.md

     <scope>singleton</scope>
 </component>
 ```

-In the app there is an "Export CSV" function that exports all existing translations,
-and an "Import CSV" function that imports your translations into the magnolia.
+By that it is fully transparent to get the translation for any property key.

+Furthermore, the app provides a CSV export action to export marked translations,
+and a CSV import action to import edited translations into the same or to another Magnolia instance.

+## Configuration

+### Access control rights
 There are 2 roles translation-user and translation-base, which have Read/Write or Read-only rights to the translation workspace.

-The language fields in the dialog are based on the available languages in the multisite configuration.
-This means that if a new language is added, the app and the dialog will automatically expand.
+### App columns

-The language columns displayed in the app if you add an app decoration (translation.subApps.browser.workbench.contentViews.yaml).
+The language columns in the app could be enhanced by decoration.
+You could add an app decoration file (translation.subApps.browser.workbench.contentViews.yaml) in to your module to add any language column you like.
 ```yaml
 #  This is only one example:
 - name : list